ExxonMobil: Other controversies

+War profiteering allegations

+During a 2022 surge in profits among ExxonMobil and other large oil companies, partly due to the war in Ukraine, U.S. President Joe Biden criticized ExxonMobil.
+In June 2022, amid record oil prices, he said that "Exxon made more money than God this year".
+When the oil giant reported its second quarter earnings in 2022, CNN reported that Exxon made US$2,245.62 per second in profit across the 92-day long second quarter.

+Exposure to benzene

+In May 2024, a Pennsylvania jury found ExxonMobil liable for negligently failing to warn about the health risks of benzene, which is classified by the US Environmental Protection Agency as a known carcinogen, and ordered the company to pay $725.5 million in compensatory damages to a former mechanic, Paul Gill, who claimed that his cancer was caused by exposure to benzene in ExxonMobil's petroleum products while working at a Mobil gas station between 1975 and 1980.

 Corporate affairs

-Financial data
+Business trends

 According to Fortune Global 500, ExxonMobil was the second largest company, second largest publicly held corporation, and the largest oil company in the United States by 2017 revenue.
 For the fiscal year 2020, ExxonMobil reported a loss of US$22.4 billion, with an annual revenue of US$181.5 billion, a decline of 31.5% over the previous fiscal cycle.

+The key trends of ExxonMobil are (as at the financial year ending December 31):

+As per Fortune 500 Global list, ExxonMobil has been ranked #7 company in the World.

 Headquarters and offices

-ExxonMobil's headquarters are located in Spring, Texas, a suburb of Houston.
+ExxonMobil's headquarters are located in the Spring, Texas area, a suburb of Houston.
+The ExxonMobil campus has a Spring post office address, and is adjacent to, but not in, the Spring census-designated place.
+Paul Takahashi of the Houston Chronicle described the headquarters as being in Spring.

-The company decided to consolidate its Houston operations into one new campus located in northern Harris County and vacating its offices on 800 Bell St. which it occupied since 1963.
-This includes twenty office buildings totaling 3000000 sqft, a wellness center, laboratory, and three parking garages.
-It is designed to house nearly 10,000 employees with an additional 1,500 employees located in a satellite campus in Hughes Landing in The Woodlands, Texas.
+The headquarters was previously in Irving.
+The company decided to consolidate its Houston operations into one new campus located in northern Harris County and vacate its offices on 800 Bell St. which it had occupied since 1963.
+The decision came in 2022.
+The new operation complex includes twenty office buildings totaling 3000000 sqft, a wellness center, laboratory, and three parking garages.
+It is designed to house nearly 10,000 employees.